mdr-uma/mdr-uma.github.io/_posts/2020-09-07-what_i_know_about_redux_so_far.markdown

        )
    }
 }
 ```

 As seen above, the component does not need to provide any state or method for its children components to share data among themselves.
 Everything is handled by Redux.

-To send data to the redux store we need “actions”.
-I think this is the only way we can send data from the application to the Redux store.
+To send data to the redux store we need "actions".
 Actions are sent using the store.dispatch() method.
-It is plain JavaScript objects and it must have type property to indicate the type of action to be carried out.
-It can also have payload which contains the information that should be worked on by the action.
-Let's take a look at one of my action creator:
+An action is a plain JavaScript object and it must have type property to indicate the type of action to be carried out.
+It can also. optionally, have a payload property which contains the information that should be worked on by the action.
+Let's take a look at one of my action creators:

 ```
 export const loginUser = (payload, callback) => async(dispatch) => {